Samoa national rugby union team: World Cup record

 In one of the scenes of the feature film, Invictus, Western Samoa can be seen playing South Africa in the 1995 Rugby World Cup.

+Pacific Nations Cup

+Samoa previously competed in the Pacific Tri-Nations winning 11 tournaments.
+The Pacific Nations Cup replaced the Tri-Nations tournament in 2006.
+Samoa have won four tournaments.

 Wins against Tier 1 nations

-In addition, Samoa drew with Scotland 15-15 on the 18 November 1995 at Murrayfield Stadium, Edinburgh, Scotland.
+Samoa have recorded 17 wins against tier 1 nations.
+In addition, Samoa drew with Scotland 15–15 on the 18 November 1995 at Murrayfield Stadium, Edinburgh, Scotland.